FBAR is an acronym commonly used to refer to FinCEN Form 114, “Report of Foreign Bank and Financial Accounts.”

 Failure to Report

-The most common of reporting mistakes is the failure to file.
+The most common reporting mistake is the failure to file.

 The US government has taken the position that anyone holding money outside of the country could potentially be guilty of tax fraud, money laundering, or other illicit financial activities.